hoangnguyen1612/po-doc/use_case_staff_list_pm(vkiet).md

-# Use Case Access to Staff List with the PM role (vkiet)
+# Use Case Access to Staff List with the PM role (vkiet or nganh)

 ## Prerequisites
-- Logged in: vkiet
+- Logged in: vkiet or nganh

 ## Scenario
 ### When
-vkiet access to Staff List Page &nbsp;
+vkiet or nganh access to Staff List Page &nbsp;

 ### Then
 | Staff List | Action